 If an employer is filing by mail, the 1094/1095B or 1094/1095C forms must be postmarked to the Internal Revenue Service by Wednesday, February 28, 2018.

-The forms for Tax Year 2017 will be posted as soon as they are available from the IRS.
+The forms for Tax Year 2017 have been released by the IRS.

 Q: What are the 1095-A, 1095-B and 1095-C forms and what is the difference?